benconda/docker-webdev-env/readme.md

-# Local dev environment
+# Local docker dev environment

 This project aim to simplify local web development using docker containers.
-It contains necessary stuff to have a running local dev environment with your custom dev hostname + automatic subdomain creation when docker containers start.
+It contains necessary stuff to have a running local dev environment with your custom dev hostname

+## Features
+* Automatic subdomain creation when docker containers start
+* Secure by design with HTTPS support auto configuration
+* Use Traefik with basic config done for you

 ## Example

-I start a new dev project, I create my docker-compose.yml file, then all I need to do is to add some labels on the container(s) which will be exposed as a dedicated domain name.
+You have a docker web dev project, all you need to do is to add some labels on the container(s) which will be exposed as a dedicated subdomain name.
 Automatically...

-For example, we setup a local domain name that point to our localhost, like : `mylocaldomain.net` when everything is setup when you start a container named my-project_my-service, it will be accessible on this URL : `http://my-project_my-service.mylocaldomain.net`.
+For example, we setup a local domain name that point to our localhost, like : `mylocaldomain.net` when everything is setup when you start a container named my-project_my-service, it will be accessible on this URL : `https://my-project_my-service.mylocaldomain.net`.

 ## How it works ?